milen-patel/Conways-Game-Of-Life/README.md

 # Conways-Game-of-Life
 Recreation of Conway's Game of Life using Java Swing

-Execute the GameOfLife.java class to create a new instance of the simulation
+Execute the GameOfLife.java class to create a new instance of the simulation.
+By default, there is a 10x10 grid.
+Click the 'Resize Board' to change the board to any dimension between (10,10) and (500,500).
+On many displays, larger boards have performance and rendering issues, board sizes up to 400x400 tend to perform better.

 # Features

 <ul>
-<li>By default, there is a 10x10 grid.
-Click the 'Resize Board' to change the board to any dimension between (10,10) and (500,500).</li>
 <li>Ability to change the size of the field from 10x10 up to 500x500.</li>
 <li>Ability to manually set / clear any cell in order to set up patterns. +Ability to clear the entire field.</li>
 <li>Ability to fill the field randomly.</li>